ESFP Weaknesses, Flaws, and Shortcomings: Where the ESFP Feel Challenged

 Don’t Plan Ahead

 ESFPs can struggle with planning ahead or really looking towards the future all that much.
 They prefer to focus on living in the present and want to enjoy things as they come.
-For the ESFP having to deal with making plans or handling schedules can be a bit of a challenge.
-They can get really caught up in the moment and want to seek out things which excite and inspire them.
+For the ESFP, having to deal with making plans or handling schedules can be a bit of a challenge.
+They can get really caught up in the moment and want to seek out things that excite and inspire them.
 While they are passionate and curious people, the ESFP can sometimes be held back in life by this lack of future planning.
-They might struggle to figure out what they want to do for a career, or how to go about achieving some of those goals.
-Their desire to enjoy things in the here and now makes it hard to really see around the corner and towards the future.
-This doesn’t mean ESFPs are completely incapable of having goals, they just don’t always know how to execute them.
-Sometimes living in the moment causes them to make choices which can hinder these future goals, and keep them from really planning ahead for things.
-For the ESFP it often takes having sometimes they are deeply passionate about and focused on, for them to stick to a plan and really be capable of looking towards the future for what they want.
-This is more likely to happen as the ESFP gets older, and strengthens some of their weaker functions.
+They might struggle to figure out what they want to do for a career or how to go about achieving some of those goals.
+Their desire to enjoy things in the here and now makes it hard to really see around the corner and toward the future.
+This doesn’t mean ESFPs are completely incapable of having goals.
+They just don’t always know how to execute them.
+Sometimes living in the moment causes them to make choices that can hinder their future goals and keep them from really planning ahead for things.
+For the ESFP, it often takes having something they are deeply passionate about and focused on for them to stick to a plan and really be capable of looking towards the future for what they want.
+This is more likely to happen as the ESFP gets older and strengthens some of their weaker functions.

 Can Be Sensitive to Criticism

 ESFPs can be easily bored and find it hard to really sit still for long periods of time.
-They want to seek out things which are exciting, and can be a bit reckless because of this.
+They want to seek out things that are exciting and can be a bit reckless because of this.
 When the ESFP feels bored or stagnant, they want to find a way to really shake things up and keep themselves entertained.
-This causes them to seek out thrills and excitement in the present moment, and can create more reckless situations for them.
+This causes them to seek out thrills and excitement in the present moment and can create more reckless situations for them.
 The ESFP might jump into something without thinking about the consequences, just wanting to enjoy whatever they are being drawn to.
 They don’t often think about what is around the corner or how they will have to deal with this decision later on.
-Sometimes this means abandoning plans or errands, other times it can mean spending money lavishly on things they maybe cannot afford.
-For the ESFP this can certainly get them into trouble, especially when they find themselves bored or stagnant for too long and just want to find ways to shake things up.
+Sometimes this means abandoning plans or errands.
+Other times it can mean spending money lavishly on things they maybe cannot afford.
+For the ESFP, this can certainly get them into trouble, especially when they find themselves bored or stagnant for too long and just want to find ways to shake things up.

 ESFPs desire a lot of attention from those around them, and at times this can cause them to feel anxious.
 They dislike being ignored or feeling like their loved ones are not giving them enough attention.
-They want to feel close to people and while ESFP are often charming and lovable people, this can become draining at times.
-Wanting a lot of attention and feeling easily neglected can be a struggle for the ESFP, as well as for their loved ones.
+They want to feel close to people, and while ESFPs are often charming and lovable people, this can become draining at times.
+Wanting a lot of attention and feeling easily neglected can be a struggle for the ESFP and their loved ones.
 They can become bored easily and might seek out the people around them in order to make them feel better in the moment.
-This can cause them to appear a bit needy at times, or even demanding if they feel like they are being ignored a bit too much.
+This can cause them to appear a bit needy at times or even demanding if they feel like they are being ignored a bit too much.

 This Post is Brought To You By BetterHelp